CertainRisk/Microsoft-Intune/README.md

 # Endpoint Environments

 **Cloud Endpoint Management:**
-- Manage devices, apps and data with Microsoft Intune, also allowing seamless integration with Microsoft 365 and Entra ID, ensuring access conmtrol and protection on all fronts!
+- Manage devices, apps and data with Microsoft Intune, also allowing seamless integration with Microsoft 365 and Entra ID, ensuring access control and protection on all fronts!

 **On-Premises Endpoint Management:**
 - Ability to optimize Windows 10/11 device management allowing in ehnaced security and restriction to remote access.
 Integrates well with Configuration Manager and Microsoft 365.